datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ingress-controller.md

 ### When to use an Ingress instead of annotations or CRDs

 We recommend that $productName$ be configured using CRDs.
 The Ingress resource is available to users who need it for integration with other ecosystem tools, or who feel that it more closely matches their workflows.
-However, it is important to recognize that the Ingress resource is rather more limited than the $productName$ AmbassadorMapping is (for example, the Ingress spec has no support for rewriting or for TLS origination). **When in doubt, use CRDs.**
+However, it is important to recognize that the Ingress resource is rather more limited than the $productName$ Mapping is (for example, the Ingress spec has no support for rewriting or for TLS origination). **When in doubt, use CRDs.**

 ## Ingress support